 College can be a stressful place.
 When some students feel stress from college and other life sources, they may begin to consider suicide as a way to deal with their problems.
 We want you to know that we care about the well-being of every student on this campus and so we have a number of resources to help these students.

 For Students Considering Suicide

 If you are considering suicide, please contact the Counseling and Advising department at (620) 276-9640 or stop in and see us in the Student and Community Services Center.
 The Counseling and Advising Department offers free and confidential counseling services to any GCCC student who is going through a hard time.
 We want to help you.
 If you want to talk to someone but our office is closed, you can call the Area Mental Health Center at (620) 276-7689.
+You can also call or text the National Suicide Prevention Hotline at 988.
 Below are some links with more helpful information.